Teach in London

 London is not a “cheap” city to make your home, although the wages in London are higher than the average national salaries because schools apply “London Weighting” (an additional salary payment).
 If you live and teach in London this extra money goes some way to counter the higher costs of living.

 Finding a good area to live can be daunting, as a rule of thumb the lower the zone number on the tube map, the higher the cost of renting a house or apartment is, in reverse the higher the zone number the less you can pay for accommodation but more you are likely to be charged for travel to and from the centre of town.
-In London you can live in a very lively area with lots of clubs and nightlife or for the sake of a couple of extra stops on the tube you can live in an area with a very local, small community feel with rolling countryside just minutes from your door.
+In London, you can live in a very lively area with lots of clubs and nightlife or for the sake of a couple of extra stops on the tube you can live in an area with a very local, small community feel with rolling countryside just minutes from your door.
 Talk to your consultant about what you personally are seeking in terms of what type of area in which you want to live.
+Living and working on the fringes of London and in the Home Counties can offer you the best of both worlds!

 Top Ten Things to do in London